Co-badged cards compliance

 { "id": "ch_1Ff52K2eZvKYlo2CWe10i0s7", "object": "charge", ... "payment_method_details": { "card": { "brand": "visa", ... "network": "cartes_bancaires", }, "type": "card" } }

-If you’re using a Terminal integration, review the specific regional requirements for how to identify the network used.
+If you use a Terminal integration, review the specific regional requirements to identify the network used.

 Testing

-If you’re using a Terminal integration, review the simulated test cards for cards that can be used with a simulated reader to verify network routing.
+If you use a Terminal integration, see the simulated test cards that you can use with a simulated reader to verify network routing.